vindhyaverma/superstore-sales-analysis-tableau/README.md

+Superstore-Sales-Analysis

-Retail Sales & Profitability Analysis (Tableau Dashboard) Project Overview
+Sales & Profitability Analysis using Tableau Dashboard

+📌 Project Overview

-This project analyzes retail sales performance using the Sample Superstore dataset.
+This project focuses on analyzing retail sales performance using the Sample Superstore dataset.
-The objective is to identify patterns in sales, profitability, discounts, and regional performance to support better business decisions.
+It demonstrates how data visualization and business analytics can help companies understand sales trends, profitability, and regional performance.

-An interactive Tableau dashboard was developed to explore:
+An interactive Tableau dashboard was built to explore sales patterns, profit drivers, discount impact, and geographical performance across the United States.

-Product performance
-Customer segments
-Regional trends
-Discount impact on profit
-Business Problem
+🎯 Business Problem

-Retail companies often struggle to understand:
+Retail companies need data insights to:

-Which products generate the most revenue
-Which regions contribute the most profit
+Plan sales strategies

+Improve profitability

-How discount strategies impact profitability
+Optimize discount strategies

-Which products or states are loss-making
+Identify loss-making products or regions

-This analysis helps identify key drivers of sales and profit.
+This project analyzes historical sales data to help businesses understand what drives revenue and profit.

-Dataset
+📊 Dataset

 Dataset used: Sample Superstore